 Activating/Deactivating a Location

-A location that is marked Active will be available for use and will show up as selectable for filters and in Location Lists.
+A location that is marked Is Active will be available for use and will show up as selectable for filters and in Location Lists.

-If you uncheck the "Is Active" box and save locations, the data will remain for the location, however, it is marked as Inactive.
+If you uncheck the Is Active checkbox and save locations, the data will remain for the location, however, it is marked as Inactive.
 Users will not be able to log into this location, and this location is hidden from filter selection and location lists.
 You can Edit the Location to reactivate, as long as your RepairQ Subscription has an available spot for the increased location count.